ptpp-picolo/ptpp-picolo.github.io/README.md

 * Allow users to add their own rules/ make their own decks
 * Make admin account for devs to add rules through UI of game
 * Make account/profile ability for user
+  * Allow users to remove rules they don't like from decks
 * Refactor code for efficiency